Salim Hanifi

 Salim Hanifi (born 11 April 1988 in Algeria) is an Algerian professional footballer.
 He currently plays for CR Belouizdad in the Algerian Ligue Professionnelle 1.

 Personal

-Hanifi is originally from the village of Sidi Aïch.
+Hanifi is originally from the town of Sidi Aïch.

 Club career

 On June 12, 2011, Hanifi signed a two-year contract with JS Kabylie.
 On July 16, 2011, he made his debut for the club as an 83rd-minute substitute in a 2011 CAF Confederation Cup group stage match against MAS Fez of Morocco.
 On July 30, 2011, he scored his first goal for the club, in the second group stage match against Sunshine Stars of Nigeria.